 - The steps you will take to do so.

-It is therefore a crucial legally-binding document under the terms of the GDPR.
+It is therefore a crucial legally-binding document under the the GDPR.

 - location data